 Katie began working at RMHC Toronto in 2003 and was instrumental in the creation of RMHC Toronto School.
 In the classroom, Katie excels at merging student interests and social and emotional needs with curriculum requirements.
 As a principal, she is an award-winning mentor committed to helping others reach their full potential.
-Katie has studied educational opportunities available to children with serious illnesses and how to best communicate difficult knowledge to children.
-She is often invited to share her expertise at local and international events.
-Her PhD research, currently in progress, examines picture books featuring main characters with cancer.
+Katie has researched educational opportunities and resources available to children with serious illnesses, and how to best communicate difficult knowledge to children.
+Her dissertation examined picture books featuring main characters with cancer.
+Katie is often invited to share her expertise at local and international events.

 “I am continually inspired by our students to improve the delivery of school services, educational success rates and overall quality of life for children with serious illnesses and their families.”